nasa/harmony-browse-image-generator/README.md

 * `docker` - A directory containing the Dockerfiles for the service and test images.
 It also contains `service_version.txt`, which contains the semantic version number of the library and service image.
-Any time an update is made that should have an accompanying library and service image release, this file should be updated.
+Update this file with a new version to trigger a release.

 * `docs` - A directory with example usage notebooks.